Danjumajamiu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. 4-print-alphabt.c  prints the alphabet in lowercase, without q and e letters, followed by a new line.
 6. 5-print-numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line.
 7. 6-print-numberz.c prints all single digit numbers of base 10 starting from 0, followed by a new line.
+8. 7-print-tebahpla.c prints the lowercase alphabet in reverse, followed by a new line.